DataDog/hiring-engineers/answers.md

 Service is a component of an application for example: a web server, a database would be diffrent services.
 Ressource is what is accessed through a service for a web server it would be a specific url (*/posts/*, */users/*), for a database an SQL request ('SELECT * FROM table').

+<h1>Final Question</h1>

+I am really interested by investment in general but lately mostly by crypto currencies (Bitecoin, Ripple, Monero, ...).
+As of today there is more than 2000 different crypto currencies on the market which makes it difficult to follow.
+I think it would be a fun way to use DataDog by tracking and Monitor crypto Currencies.

+- DataDog would allow to set monitor on the price
+- The graph function would allow to do analyses on the price

+It would also be possible to monitor the social media activity around those crypto currency: How many tweets, How many facebook post, How many blog articles have been posted related to one crypto currency ?

+It is possible to go even further than that by using API like Text Analytics (Microsoft Azure).
+It will possible to identify the sentiment of the text: is it positive or negative ? and also identify the main topic of the text.

+The correlation between the price analysis and social media analysis could make of Datadog a great tools to monitor the crypto currency market.